Melim09/Project4/README.md

-# Project4
+# Project4: Genome-based SARS-CoV-2 incidence estimation and case ascertainment

 Melika & Sid

-Below is an overview of the Steps in order to replicate the results of the project:
+Below is an overview of the Steps in order to replicate the analysis results of the project:
 ---

 ## 1. Installation: